antzGames/gdx-ode4j-examples/README.md

 I am migrating new demos every week.

 FYI, the original ode4j demos have Z UP which is a pain.
 During demo migration I either rotated the camera `camera.up.set(Vector.Z)` or reconfiged the simuation (gravity, positions, rotations) to have Y UP.
 Both worked but eventaully its best to implement the second option.
+In addition, libGDX primitive 3D shapes are created on the Y-axis orientation, and ode4j is on the z-axis.
+You need to be careful that your physics objects and libGDX render objects have the same orientation.

 The demos have been tested on GWT, Desktop and Android.